DamiDii/alx-low_level_programming/0x02-fuctions_nested_loops/README.md

-This is the 0x02 project which consists of using nested loops and creating fuctions.
+This is the README.md file for 0x02 diectory on the alx low programming project This project is about creating fuctions, using the created fuction and using nested loops